uoguelph-mlrg/Theano-MPI/README.md

 * [hickle](https://github.com/telegraphic/hickle)

 ## How to run

+### Prepare image data batches
+Follow the precedure in [theano_alexnet](https://github.com/uoguelph-mlrg/theano_alexnet) README.md for downloading image data from ImageNet, shuffling training images, generating data batches, computing the mean image and generating label files.
+The preprocessed data files will be in hickle format.
+Each file contains 128 or more images.
+This is the file batch size *B*.
+Any divisor of *B* can be used as *batch size* during training.
+Set the *dir_head*, *train_folder*, *val_folder* in run/config.yaml to reflect the location of your preprocessed data.

+### Run training sessions on copper
 - 1. ssh copper.sharcnet.ca
 - 2. ssh to one computing node e.g., cop3
 - 3. set .theanorc to the following: